openatv/WeatherInfo/README.txt

 Weatherinfo for openTV is a multiplatform tool (runs on Enigma2 & Windows and probably many others) Coded by Mr.Servo @ openATV and jbleyel @ openATV (c) 2022
-Purpose: get weather forecasts from msnWeather (MSN), Open-Meteo Weather and OpenWeatherMap (OWM) Output : DICT (MSN, OMW & OWM), JSON-file (MSN, OMW & OWM), XML-string (MSN only), XML-file (MSN only)
+Purpose: get weather forecasts from msnWeather (MSN), Open-Meteo Weather (OMW) and OpenWeatherMap (OWM) Output : DICT (MSN, OMW & OWM), JSON-file (MSN, OMW & OWM), XML-string (MSN only), XML-file (MSN only)
 ---------------------------------------------------------------------------------------------------------
 This plugin is licensed under the GNU version 3.0 <https://www.gnu.org/licenses/gpl-3.0.en.html>.